timfayz/authentic-linux/README.md

 * krita - image editor

 ## Unified color experience
-In the course of code editor evolution there are several themes trying to unify experience accross different platforms and applications.
-One of them is base16[link].
+Through the evolution of different IDEs and code editors there are several themes trying to unify visual experience accross different platforms and applications.
+One of them (in the field of CLI and TUI) is base16[link].
 I find it very distinguishable, crisp and nutural.
-Other ones are Dracula[link], ?.
+Other ones are Dracula[link].
 Color themes are matter of preferences.
-However, as for me one of the most important aspect was *consistence* across the apps.
+However, as for me, the most important aspect is *consistence* across the apps.
 Also, I don't like palette colors and trasitional (neither blue or black but opaque mix of them).
-I prefer either "dark" theme with quite good contrast and "light" where background would indeed white.
+I prefer either "dark" theme with quite good contrast and "light" where background would obviously white.
 Here are examples:

 [dark]
 [white]